akka/akka-grpc/docs/src/main/paradox/client/walkthrough.md

 For a complete overview of the configuration options see the chapter for your build tool, @ref[sbt](../buildtools/sbt.md), @ref[Gradle](../buildtools/gradle.md) or @ref[Maven](../buildtools/maven.md).

+### Dependencies

+The Akka gRPC plugin makes your code depend on the `akka-grpc-runtime` library.

+The table below shows direct dependencies of it and the second tab shows all libraries it depends on transitively.
+Be aware that the `io.grpc.grpc-api` library depends on Guava.

+@@dependencies { projectId="akka-grpc-runtime" }

 ## Generating Service Stubs

 To use a service, such as the Hello World service described in the @ref:[server documentation](../server/index.md),